 Lab mice were fed a diet consisting of 10% pure sugar by weight, a standard procedure for inducing fat gain in lab animals (and one that many humans unwittingly replicate).
 Half the mice were given fed a 3.3% garcinia cambogia extract, while the other half were given no special supplementation.

 Over the course of the four-week study, the mice fed garcinia cambogia did gain any less weight than those which were not, but they did have beneficial effects on glucose metabolism and levels of a hormone called leptin, which signals fullness.

 Theoretically, if leptin levels are raised enough, you should feel full faster and eat less at meals.

 Though leptin levels rose, the mice’s body weight did not change, which could be for any number of reasons—perhaps the study wasn’t long enough to effect a change, the change in leptin levels wasn’t of great enough of a magnitude to change appetite, or possibly the appetite lowering effects were countered by another effect of the garcinia cambogia extract.

-Another more thorough study found a more direct anti-obesity effect.
+Another more thorough study found that garcinia cambogia had a more direct anti-obesity effect.
 A 2013 study in the World Journal of Gastroenterology by researchers at Kyungpook National University in South Korea (2).
 Over the course of 16-week study, obesity-prone mice were fed a high-fat diet; half of the mice’s food had 1% garcinia cambogia extract by weight added to it.